Nikki-Gu/MEMix/README.md

 # MEMix

-This is the official code of the paper:

-**Facial Micro-motion-aware Mixup for Micro-expression Recognition**
+This is the official code of the [paper](https://ieeexplore.ieee.org/document/10446492): **Facial Micro-motion-aware Mixup for Micro-expression Recognition**, ICASSP 2024.

 ## Experiment Results